How to Make Dehydrated Green Tomatoes in a Food Dehydrator: A Step-by-Step Guide

 Choosing the Best Firm Heirloom Green Tomatoes for Dehydrating

 Before you begin the process of dehydrating green tomatoes, it’s crucial to select the right varieties.
-While all types of tomatoes can be dehydrated, opting for round slicing tomatoes ensures the best results when making dehydrated green tomatoes.
-These varieties maintain their shape and texture better through the drying process.
+While all types of tomatoescan be dehydrated, opting for round slicing tomatoes ensures the best results when making dehydrated green tomatoes.
+Slicing varieties, including huge beefsteak varieties, are particularly suitable for dehydration due to their size and fleshiness.
+However, low acid varieties and any low acid variety require special handling, such as adding vinegar or lemon juice, to prevent spoilage and discoloration.
+These varieties maintain their shape and texture better through the process.
 It is recommended to use only round slicing tomatoes for the best results when making dried green tomatoes.

 When picking tomatoes, make sure they are firm and have not yet started to ripen.
+Some tomatoes will ripen inside if left too long after picking, so it’s important to harvest them before this occurs.
 You do not need to peel green tomatoes before dehydrating them, as the skin helps them hold together during the drying process.
 However, if you’re dealing with ripe tomatoes, you might want to peel ripe tomatoes and use skinned plum tomatoes dry before starting the dehydration.

 If you have a mix of tomato types, such as cherry tomatoes, grape tomatoes, or larger plum tomatoes, consider cutting them appropriately.
-For small tomatoes like cherry and grape varieties, simply halving them works best.
-For larger plum or slicing tomatoes, cut them into consistent slices or chunks to ensure even drying.
+Round tomatoes and small cherry tomatoes are prepared differently for dehydration.
+For small cherry and grape tomatoes, simply halving them works best, while larger plum or slicing tomatoes should be cut into consistent slices or chunks to ensure even drying.
 For larger tomatoes, you can prepare them as sliced and chunked tomatoes to ensure even drying.

 Step-by-Step Guide to Dehydrating Green Tomatoes